elven-js/elvenjs-website/src/docs/sdk-reference.md

 **Arguments**:

-- `apiUrl`Elrond API URL can be the public or private instance,
+- `apiUrl`Elrond API URL - can be the public or private instance,
-- `chainType`Chain type identification can be devnet, testnet, or mainnet,
+- `chainType`Chain type identification - can be devnet, testnet, or mainnet,
-- `apiTimeout`: The API calls a timeout in milliseconds.
+- `apiTimeout`: The API call timeout in milliseconds.
 Maximum 10000,
 - `onLoginPending`: On login pending callback.
 It is used across all the auth providers,
 - `onLoggedIn`: On logged in callback.
 It is used across all the auth providers,
 - `onLogout`: On logout callback.
 It is used across all the auth providers